ecwws/lisabot/README.md

 ### Active Responder

-Like adapter, active responder is a long running process that listens for requests form Lisa Bot server.
-And like adapter, active responder has to first engage the Lisa Bot server.
-Then active responder would perform pattern registration, where it tells Lisa Bot server what message should be forwarded to it.
+Like adapter, active responder is a long running process that listens for requests form Priscilla server.
+And like adapter, active responder has to first engage the Priscilla server.
+Then active responder would perform pattern registration, where it tells Priscilla server what message should be forwarded to it.

 ### Passive Responder

-This is a unique feature of Lisa Bot.
-A passive responder is essentially an executable command that is specified in the Lisa Bot's config file what message patter would trigger its execution and how it's executed.
+This is a unique feature of Priscilla.
+A passive responder is essentially an executable command that is specified in the Priscilla's config file what message patter would trigger its execution and how it's executed.
 Then the output of the command would be returned to the source adapter that triggered the responder.

-This is a powerful feature that makes both implementing and testing Lisa Bot responders easy.
-You can literally write a single executable command that takes input and produces output, and test it all without the need to have Lisa Bot being present at all.
-When time comes to connect the responder to Lisa Bot, you only have to specify in the config file how you want the command invoked.
+This is a powerful feature that makes both implementing and testing Priscilla responders easy.
+You can literally write a single executable command that takes input and produces output, and test it all without the need to have Priscilla being present at all.
+When time comes to connect the responder to Priscilla, you only have to specify in the config file how you want the command invoked.

-For example, this is how you would implement a "ping" passive responder using unix "echo" command, simply put in your Lisa Bot config file:
+For example, this is how you would implement a "ping" passive responder using unix "echo" command, simply put in your Priscilla config file:

 ```yaml
 responders: